fercsi/pylib-stretchy/README.md

 There are some ideas for future development:

-- **arbitrary  croping**:  Cut  to specified  size,  increase/shrink  by amount (`int`) or reshape to boundaries
-- **normalization**:  Cut off  the default values  at the  boundaries to prevent unnecessary storage
 - **offset  shifting**: Offset  an existing  array without  changing the contents.
 Also, offset to center.
 - **non-zero centric operation**: Do not require storage starting from 0